-Mr Q's SIPP application was dated 16 November 2012.
-It seems to have been received by Options sometime between then and 22 November 2012 when it established Mr Q's SIPP.
-Although this was before the above alert had been issued, Options could and should have been aware of 1 Stop Financial Services' business model and the implications of that model for its SIPP members.
-It meant these members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.
+Mr S's SIPP application was sent to Options before this alert.
+So, whilst Options wouldn't have known about the alert when it received Mr S's SIPP application, it should, as I have said, have been aware of 1 Stop Financial Services' business model, and the implications it had for its SIPP members, from the due diligence it ought to have carried out on the firm.

+Had it done so, Options would've understood its members were apparently choosing to invest in unregulated, high-risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.